strongloop/loopback-multitenant-poc/README.md

 ## Features

 * Customize `model-config.json` and `datasources.json` for each tenant
+* A tenant's `model-config.json` and `datasources.json` can be updated without having to restart other tenants
 * Each tenant can have custom middleware, components, and boot scripts, if required

 ## Gateway Manager